ripred/CPUTemp/README.md

 ### Measure the internal temperature of the processor.

-Retrieve the temperature of the internal ATMega processor using nothing more than the internal registers.
+Retrieve the temperature of the internal ATMega328 processor using nothing more than the internal registers.

 NO external parts necessary.
 All that is needed is the Atmel micro controller.
 That's it.